 - Laparoscopy (keyhole surgery) – This approach is associated with less post-operative pain and faster recovery.
 It is an appropriate treatment if the risk of malignancy is low.

-- Laparotomy (open surgery) – This is a surgical approach is recommended if you had a previous surgery, if the cyst is large, or if the cyst has suspicious features for cancer.
+- Laparotomy (open surgery) – This is a surgical approach that is recommended if you had a previous surgery, if the cyst is large, or if the cyst has suspicious features for cancer.

 - Oophorectomy – This is a surgical procedure to remove one or both ovaries.
 It can be done alone or together with another procedure, such as a hysterectomy.